Toggle: English / Spanish

 The outcome depends on whether treatment of the cause is successful.

 There are no direct complications of Horner syndrome itself.
-However, there may be complications from the disease that caused Horner syndrome or from its treatment.
+But, there may be complications from the disease that caused Horner syndrome or from its treatment.

-Call your health care provider if you have symptoms of Horner syndrome.
+Call your provider if you have symptoms of Horner syndrome.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.